hafid2130/AI-Translator-App/README.md

 # AI-Translator-App
-A simple android app that use python to process, a little showcase from my project to be shown to my class
+A simple android apps that use python to process, a little showcase from my project to be shown to my class

 AI Voice Translator App